 We determine whether a contract is or contains a lease at contract inception.
 Beginning in Fiscal 2020, operating lease liabilities are recognized based on the present value of remaining fixed lease payments over the lease term.
 Operating lease ROU assets are recognized based on the calculated lease liability, as adjusted for lease prepayments, initial direct costs and landlord incentives.
-Because the implicit rate is generally not readily determinable for our leases, we use our estimated incremental borrowing rate as the discount rate for the lease when measuring operating lease liabilities.
+Because the implicit rate is generally not readily determinable for our leases, we use our estimated incremental borrowing rate as the discount rate for the leases when measuring operating lease liabilities.
 The incremental borrowing rate represents an estimate of the interest rate we would incur at lease commencement to borrow an amount equal to the lease payments on a collateralized basis over a similar term as the lease term.
-Operating lease payments is recognized on a straight-line basis over the lease term.
+Operating lease cost for fixed lease payments is recognized on a straight-line basis over the lease term.
 Variable lease payments are generally expensed as incurred.

 None of our leases contain material residual value guarantees or material restrictive covenants.
 ROU lease assets are periodically reviewed for impairment losses.
 The Company uses the long-lived assets impairment guidance in ASC Subtopic 360-10, Property, Plant, and Equipment - Overall, to determine when to test ROU assets (or asset groups that contain one or more ROU assets) for impairment, whether ROU assets are impaired, and if so, the amount of the impairment loss to recognize.
-This review resulted in a related asset impairment charge of approximately \$1.1 million recognized in the 13 weeks ended May 4, 2019.
+An asset group impairment charge of approximately \$0.1 million and \$0.9 million recognized in the 13 weeks and 26 weeks ended August 3, 2019, respectively.

-Total store operating lease cost and logistics-related transportation equipment operating lease cost are included in cost of goods sold in the unaudited condensed consolidated statement of operations.
+Store operating lease cost and logistics-related transportation equipment operating lease cost are included in cost of goods sold in the unaudited condensed consolidated statement of operations.
 Office equipment and other transportation equipment operating lease cost is included in store operating, selling and administrative expenses in the unaudited condensed consolidated statement of operations.

-13 Weeks Ended May 4, 2019
+ks Ended 3, 2019 eeks Ended ust 3, 2019

-Operating lease cost \$ 17,138
+Operating lease cost \$ 18,404 \$ 35,542

 Finance lease cost:

-Amortization of assets 237
+Amortization of assets 223 460

-Interest on lease liabilities 65
+Interest on lease liabilities 58 123

-Variable lease cost 385
+Variable lease cost (281) 104

-\$ 17,825
+\$ 18,404 \$ 36,229